 Adding a Courtroom for a New Judge

 Architectural – It is necessary to identify space in the courthouse with the correct horizontal and vertical dimensions and the critical restricted and secure circulation connections.
-Most importantly, the courtroom should be placed in an area that will allow for separate entry points from restricted and secure circulation paths dedicated to the judge and prisoner movement, respectively.
+Most importantly, the courtroom should be placed in an area that allows separate entry points from specified and secure circulation paths dedicated to the judge and prisoner movement.

-The prospective courtroom space should be free of columns or other obstructions that would inhibit sightlines.
-Incorporating natural day lighting is also preferable when considering the design of a new courtroom.
+The prospective courtroom space should be free of columns or obstructions that inhibit sightlines.
+Incorporating natural daylighting is also preferable when considering the design of a new courtroom.

 The workload forecasts are developed using time series analysis, supplemented by planning assumptions from judges, court component managers, and other subject matter experts.

 To provide a cross-check on the potential need for an additional judge, demographic, geographic, and economic trends are also analyzed to support the workload forecasts; this includes a detailed comparison of the court’s directions with trends from other regionally or demographically similar court jurisdictions.
 The rate of historic judgeship increases is also analyzed as a cross-check to verify that the timing is realistic for projecting a new judge.